lupyuen/lupyuen.github.io/src/nuttx2.md

 __If Hart ID is 1, 2, 3, ...__

-- Validate the Hart ID (Must be less than number of CPUs)
+- Validate the Hart ID (Must be less than Number of CPUs)
 - Compute the Stack Base Address based on `g_cpu_basestack` and Hart ID
 - Set the Stack Pointer to the computed Stack Base Address